Fatherland (1994 film): Plot synopsis

-A week before the bilateral Germany-American summit, a body is discovered to be floating in a lake near Berlin by Hermann Jost, who is an SS cadet in training.
-SS Major.
-Berlin Police detective Xavier March is assigned the case and questions Jost, who admits that he saw the body being dumped by Odilo "Globus" Globočnik, an Obergruppenführer of the Gestapo and a right-hand man of the SS leader, Reinhard Heydrich.
+A week before the bilateral German−American summit, a body is discovered to be floating in a lake near Berlin by Hermann Jost, who is an SS cadet in training.
+SS Major and Berlin Police detective Xavier March is assigned the case and questions Jost, who admits that he saw the body being dumped by Odilo "Globus" Globočnik, an Obergruppenführer of the Gestapo and a right-hand man of the SS leader, Reinhard Heydrich.
 The dead man is revealed to be Josef Bühler, a retired Nazi Party official who managed the Jewish resettlement to the German territories in Eastern Europe during the Second World War.
 The Gestapo takes over the case for reasons of "state security", and Jost dies in an apparent training accident.

 Meanwhile, Charlotte "Charlie" Maguire, a member of a visiting American press entourage, is discreetly given an envelope by an old man at her hotel.
 Inside it is a photograph of several high-ranking Nazi officials outside a villa.
 A note on the photograph leads her to Wilhelm Stuckart, another retired party official, but she finds him dead at his apartment.

 March is reassigned to the Stuckart case, but when he takes Maguire to the crime scene, the Gestapo claims jurisdiction, and his superior, Arthur Nebe, warns him against further investigation.
 When they follow up on the photo, Maguire and March visit Wannsee to learn the identities of the men.
 All of them attended the Wannsee Conference and are found to have died under suspicious circumstances except one.
 The only survivor is Franz Luther, the old man who gave Maguire the picture.